sravanthi-reddy/Elite/README.md

 # Elite
+As **"Elite"** implies it is about choosing the best out there.
+It helps professors to pick the perfect student for respective MRP and helps current students to find perfect alumni or peer to discuss their technical doubts.
-A Web application where technical qualifications of every student is available.
-Allows Professors to Choose the best of Student Technical Portfolios
+It is Web application where technical qualifications of every student like skills they know, industry experience they have, LinkedIn url , Github account and what they are studying at the college will be available.
+Anyone using this application can filter the students based on technical skill and connect to them via LinkedIn.

 **Benifits :**